 For a general discussion, please refer to the parent article: sarcoidosis.

-The sartorius muscle is the long obliquely oriented muscle of the anterior upper leg.
+The sartorius muscle is the long obliquely oriented muscle of the anterior compartment of the thigh.

 origin: anterior superior iliac spine